nictki/Battmon/Battmon/README.md

 	<PATH TO YOUR PYTHON VERSION>/python<YOUR PYTHON VERSION> ./battmon.py

-I've notice some problems with `python ./battmon.py` under Debian-7.
+I've notice some problems when using `python ./battmon.py` command under Debian-7.

 ## Options:
 To list all available options run Battmon with `-h` or `--help` option.